Signal Flow Review

 Common Components of Signal Flow

-Analog audio signal flow refers to the path that an audio signal takes from its source, through various processing devices, and finally to its destination.
-Here are the common points:
+Analog audio signal flow refers to the path an audio signal takes as it moves from its source, through processing stages, and finally to its destination.
+While systems vary, most signal paths include the following components:

 - Sources